infamousjoeg/atm/README.md

 ```

 ## Development
-To compile the code execute execute the following command in the root directory:
+To compile the code execute execute the following command in the project root directory:
 ```bash
 go build -o atm cmd/atm/main.go
 ```